Skip to content

 Scaled Application Healthcheck Configuration

-Kedify can instruct interceptor to respond to healthchecks on behalf of the scaled application instead of proxying this check to the application and triggering a scale out action.
-We can define healthcheck path on the scaled application and also optional response mode.
-For static response mode the interceptor will always respond, for passthrough (the default mode if not specified) the interceptor will respond only if the application is scaled to 0, otherwise, it proxies the request on the same path to the application.
+Kedify’s interceptor can respond to healthchecks on behalf of the scaled application instead of proxying the check to the application and causing a scale-out.
+Healthcheck path and response mode (default passthrough, or static) can be defined for the scaled application.
+Passthrough mode allows the interceptor to respond only if the application is scaled to zero; otherwise, it proxies the request.

 triggers: